dmuth/cheetah-bot/README.md

 ### Unit Testing

+- `bin/pytest` - Run unit tests.
+This script is just a wrapper to add `lib/` into `$PYTHONPATH`.
-- `pytest` - Specify `-s` to print contents of stdout.
-Specify `--log-cli-level=info` to print logging messages.
+   - `-s` - Specify `-s` to print contents of stdout.
+   - `-k string` - Run only tests that match that substring
+   - `--log-cli-level=info` - Specify to print logging messages.
       - Note that `--log-cli-level=info` may break some tests, and there are calls to get quota values in logging messages.
 I warned ya!
+   - `file` Specify a unit test file to run

 There is a great blog post about mocking <a href="https://yeraydiazdiaz.medium.com/what-the-mock-cheatsheet-mocking-in-python-6a71db997832">over here</a>.